Contributor: Megan Wilson, BS, CADC Timberline Knolls Residential Center

 Policy response to the opioid epidemic is often conflicted, with many concerned that if opioids are pulled completely, this may harm those who are dependent on these medications for pain management.

-However, a new study has highlighted the potential benefit in reducing or discontinuing long-term opioid therapy as a means of improving pain and overall quality of life .
+However, a new study has highlighted the potential benefit in reducing or discontinuing long-term opioid therapy as a means to improve pain management and the overall quality of life .

 Dose Reduction of Opioid Medications